gwastro/pycbc/docs/workflow/pycbc_bns_hdf_config_walkthrough.rst

   ; See https://ldas-jobs.ligo.caltech.edu/~cbc/docs/pycbc/ahope/template_bank.html
   tmpltbank-method=PREGENERATED_BANK
   tmpltbank-pregenerated-bank=/home/jveitch/projects/mdc/spin/tmpltbanks/nonspin/BNS_NonSpin_30Hz_earlyaLIGO.xml
-  ; Remove the option below to disable linking with matchedfilter_utils

 This section specifies which template bank to use

 - ``’tmpltbank-method’`` option specifies whether you want to use a regenerated bank or to make it on the fly.
 In O1 we will be us a pregenerated bank.
-- ``‘tmpltbank-pregnerated-bank’`` specifies the location of the xml with the pregenerated bank
+- ``‘tmpltbank-pregnerated-bank’`` specifies the location of the xml with the pregenerated bank.
+Note that this exact location is only valid for SUGAR, and that in general one must provide their own template bank.

 ::

   [workflow-splittable]
   splittable-method = IN_WORKFLOW
-  splittable-num-banks = 10
+  splittable-num-banks = 2

 This section sets the options for splitting the bank to help with computational costs.